unixpickle/honeycrisp/Sources/Honeycrisp/Honeycrisp.docc/normalize_1.md

-# ``Tensor/normalize(mean:variance:epsilon:function:file:line:)``
+# ``Tensor/normalize(axis:eps:function:file:line:)``

-Normalize the ``Tensor`` using the specified mean and variance.
+Normalize the ``Tensor`` along the given axis.

+## Overview

+The variance is computed without bias correction.
 Adds a scalar `epsilon` to the variance before taking a square root for numerical stability.